rschristopher/ischristtrue.com/src/modern-views/christianity.md

     And they immediately left the ship and their father, and **followed him**.

+Many followed, but note carefully those that did not -- and let us reflect *honestly* and *humbly* upon the story of the rich young man,

 !!! quote "Matthew 19:16-24"
     And, behold, one came and said unto him, Good Master, what good thing shall I do, that I may have eternal life?